JunZengz/dental-caries-segmentation/README.md

 ## Citation
 Please cite our paper if you find the work useful:
 ```
+@article{ghimire2025caries,
+  title={When CNNs Outperform Transformers and Mambas: Revisiting Deep Architectures for Dental Caries Segmentation},
+  author={Ghimire, Aashish and Zeng, Jun and Paudel, Roshan and Tomar, Nikhil Kumar and Nayak, Deepak Ranjan and Nalla, Harshith Reddy and Jha, Vivek and Reynolds, Glenda and Jha, Debesh},
+  journal={arXiv preprint arXiv:2511.14860},
+  year={2025}
+}
 ```

 ## Contact

-Please contact zeng.cqupt@gamil.com for any further questions.
+Please contact zeng.cqupt@gmail.com for any further questions.